inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 ## Services

-When deploying InvenioRDM, you can choose to install, securely configure and maintain yourself the services (such as the database, the search engine, etc..) services, or use third party providers.
+When deploying InvenioRDM, you can choose to install, securely configure and maintain yourself the services (such as the database, the search engine, etc.) services, or use third party providers.
 For example, the three cloud providers mentioned above (AWS, GC, and Azure) can provide most of the services.
 If you choose to deploy them yourself you will need to deep-dive and get experienced